History of diabetes: Ayurveda (5th/6th century BC)

 Ayurveda is a Hindu system of medicine with historic roots in the Indian subcontinent.
 Some of its conceptual origins trace back to the Indus Valley civilisation.
 It developed significantly through the Vedic period.

-Polyuria in diabetes was associated with a sweet taste in Sanskrit texts of the 5th/6th century BC, at the time of two notable physicians Sushruta and Charaka.
+Polyuria in diabetes was associated with a sweet taste of urine in Sanskrit texts of the 5th/6th century BC, at the time of two notable physicians Sushruta and Charaka.
 They described several diseases of polyuric nature collectively called Prameha ("to flow").
 Included in this group of ailments was the equivalent of diabetes mellitus, madhumeha ("honey urine"), named as such because the sweet urine of patients would attract ants and flies.
 These patients are said to have suffered from extreme thirst and foul breath.

 Ayurvedic texts provided dietary prescriptions for the condition.
 They constitute the earliest known references to the presence of sugar in the urine (glycosuria) and to dietary remedies, at least a thousand years before modern European descriptions began to more comprehensively conceptualize the disease.
 Sushruta and Charaka also identified the two types of diabetes mellitus, later dubbed Type I and Type II diabetes.